oclunny/sober-roblox-cursors/README.md

 - List what's missing
 - Ask **"Install the missing packages now?
 [Y/n]"**
 - If you say yes, it detects your package manager (`apt`, `dnf`, `pacman`, `zypper`, or `apk`) and installs the right packages for your distro, using sudo if needed
-- If you say no, it skips installation and continues straight on to the cursor-changing steps (a later step may fail and tell you which tool it needed)
+- If you say no, it skips installation and continues straight on to the cursor changing steps (a later step may fail and tell you which tool it needed)

 ### Choosing a Cursor
 Put your `.png` file anywhere inside `~/Downloads` including subfolders then run the script and choose option `[1]`.
 It will list every `.png` image it finds, with its path relative to `~/Downloads`.
 Pick a number, confirm, and it does the rest.